mindspore-ai/docs/docs/golden_stick/docs/source_en/deployment/overview.md

 Above all, from the overall perspective of the model compression algorithm, its final output should be a standard quantization network in order to be deployed on different backends to realize the value of the algorithm.
 MindSpore Golden Stick provides a simple and easy-to-use interface for users to convert and export the network and then deploy the model.

-## Three steps for model deployment
+## Three Steps for Model Deployment

 1. [Model Convert](https://www.mindspore.cn/golden_stick/docs/en/master/deployment/convert.html)：The algorithmically optimized model is further converted into a standard MindSpore network;
-2. Model Export：Export the model to MindIR format, MindSpore Golden Stick use MindSpore interface for exporting model to MindIR, see [mindspore.export documentation](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.export.html) for details.
+2. Model Export：Export the model to MindIR format, MindSpore Golden Stick uses MindSpore interface for exporting model to MindIR, see [mindspore.export documentation](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.export.html) for details.
 3. Model Inference: The MindIR model exported after algorithm optimization will be deployed on the device, GPU or Ascend.
-Device deployment is divided into two steps, see [lite converting tools] (https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html) and [lite inference] (https://www.mindspore.cn/lite/docs/en/master/use/runtime_cpp.html) for details.
+Device deployment is divided into two steps, see [lite converting tools](https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html) and [lite inference](https://www.mindspore.cn/lite/docs/en/master/use/runtime_cpp.html) for details.

 ![](../images/deployment/arc.png)